Ghullam Hyder Mehjoor Solangi: Political life

 From his student life Mehjoor has been active in national and parliamentary politics.
-In 1988 he was an independent candidate at PS-7 Nawashah (now Shaheed Benezirabad) against two heavy weight politicians of that time one of them was Abdul Haq Bhurt former provincial anti-corruption minister.
+In 1988 he was an independent candidate at PS-7 Nawabshah (now Shaheed Benezirabad) against two heavy weight politicians of that time one of them was Abdul Haq Bhurt former provincial anti-corruption minister.
 And second was Ghullam Mustafa Jatoi who had become an acting prime minister at that time.
 His election symbol was "Scissor" because in election symbols cicle and other labour representing symbols were not contained which he had wished.
 His election campaign was done alone by his self on a Bicycle with pamphlets which an advance and strange election campaign from any politician at that time.
 Although he got not too much success but his propose was to reduce the afraid of landlords from farmers and lower-class people in which he succeeded.

 As an artist

-Beyond his educational profession, Mehjoor possesses many arts as a good litraturist, Musician and an artist.
+Beyond his educational profession, Mehjoor possesses many arts as a good litrate, Musician and an artist.
 His artistic ability is being seen and admired in schools in the shape of maps and drawing skills. he is a good musician also.
 Mostly he sings his own poetry and melodies with Harmonium like master chander.
 He motivated students to love nature and music.
 His son Shamsheer Hyder has sung songs in PTV's Sindhi telecast "Roshan Tara Programe" during his student life.
 An album of Mehjoor's Sufi Songs contained has released.